KrashKart/aoc-2023/README.md

 17. Clumsy Crucible (2/2 stars)
     * This was a tricky puzzle.
 I was trying to use DFS until I read a hint on reddit that it was more a Dijkstra problem.
 I will have to work on my search algorithms, but using (heavy) inspiration from u/xelt on reddit I managed to implement the algorithm using a heap-queue for speed.
 I don't consider this solved by me since I needed heavy help, but 2 stars is 2 stars nonetheless.
     * Also, I decided to try out the new navigation system reddit recommended in the form of dx and dy, but using a "turn-only" approach to this problem was entirely u/xelt's idea.
+    * I additionally learnt my lesson from day 16 and kept track of both the direction and coordinates instead of just the latter to avoid loops and speed up the code.

 # Analysis of Times and Completion
 From Day 9 onwards, all timings are recorded from when I opened the problem set, not when the problem set is released.
 I will still indicate if I start late or did not finish as per normal